akashlevy/NI-RRAM-Test-Setup/README.md

 - RRAM.vi: cleanup and finish the other VIs
 - Setup.vi: this needs to set WLs to 0, setup global channels in MAX automatically
 - Target Resistance.vi
+- WL Pulse.vi (need to fix, test other WLs as well!)